Middle School: 6 - 8th Grades

 At SKTCS we value peaceful means to evoking change in our immediate and extended community.
 We realize that words without action are fruitless.
 We are committed to preparing our students to think critically, question the status quo, and to stand up for the rights of every human being to feel safe, valued, and respected in society.

-To that end, we are proud to announce the Susie King Taylor Community Middle Grades Academy for Social Justice (6-8).
-At SKTCS-MGA we define social justice as,
+To that end, we are proud to announce at Susie King Taylor Community Middle School, we define social justice as,

 “Advocating for the rights of every human being to have equal access to economic, educational, physical, and emotional resources that ensure their right to health, wealth, and freedom regardless of their gender, race, political affiliation, or socioeconomic status.”